Meet the Candidate: Jaime Harrison

 Harrison went back to Orangeburg to teach at his old high school, Orangeburg-Wilkinson High School.

 He also served as an aide to S.C.
-Congressman James Clyburn, and also has worked for the Port of Charleston and the University of South Carolina.
+Congressman James Clyburn and worked on behalf of the Podesta Group for almost a decade.
+He is currently the Associate Chair and Senior Counsel of the Democratic National Committee.

 Harrison was elected as chair of the South Carolina Democratic Party in 2013 and served until 2017.
 He was the first African American chair of the SC Democratic Party.